risi-kondor/cnine/python/docs/source/intro.rst

-`cnine` is a lightweight C++ tensor library with a CUDA backend and optional Python interface.
+`cnine` is a lightweight C++ tensor library with a CUDA backend, offering both a C++ and a Python front end API.

-`cnine` is designed to expose GP-GPU functionality to the C++ or Python programmer.
+The primary purpose of `cnine` is to provide finer grained control GP-GPU functionality than other tensor libraries.

 `cnine` was developed by Risi Kondor at the University of Chicago and is released under the `Mozilla public license v.2.0 <https://www.mozilla.org/en-US/MPL/2.0/>`_.